microsoft/conversational-speaker/README.md

 You will need an instance of Azure Cognitive Services and an OpenAI account.
 You can run the software on nearly any platform, but let's start with a Raspberry Pi.

 ## Raspberry Pi
-_If you are new to Raspberry Pis, check out this [getting started](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started) guide._
+_If you are new to Raspberry Pis, check out this [getting started](https://aka.ms/maker/rpi/gettingstarted) guide._
 ### 1. OS
 1. Insert an SD card into your PC.
-1. Go to https://www.raspberrypi.com/software/ then download and run the Raspberry Pi Imager. **Did you want real links here? and in other places below?**
+1. Go to https://aka.ms/maker/rpi/software then download and run the Raspberry Pi Imager.
 1. Click `Choose OS` and select the default Raspberry Pi OS (32-bit).
 1. Click `Choose Storage`, select the SD card.
 1. Click `Write` and wait for the imaging to complete.